splunk/splunk-operator/docs/Examples.md

 ### Cleaning Up

 As these examples demonstrate, the Splunk Operator for Kubernetes makes it easy to create and manage clustered deployments of Splunk Enterprise.
-Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources in favor of `Standalone`, unless you have a specific reason not to.
+Given the reduced complexity, the comparable resource requirements from leveraging containers, and the ability to easily start small and scale as necessary, we recommend that you use the `IndexerCluster` and `SearchHeadCluster` resources when creating deployments using the Operator.

-To remove the resources created from this example, run
+To remove the resources created from this example, run:

 ```
 kubectl delete standalone single